Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 Interaction Summary
 ^^^^^^^^^^^^^^^^^^^^

 This operator allows displaying the total number of interactions, both total and active.
-An interaction is considered active if there is contact, and consequently, if the cumulative friction is different from Vec3d{0,0,0}.
+An interaction is considered active if there is contact ands consequently, if the cumulative friction is different from Vec3d{0,0,0}.
 It also enables the separation of different types of interactions: Vertex-Vertex, Vertex-Edge, Vertex-Face, and Edge-Edge.

 - Name: `stats_interactions`
 - No parameter.